Gen Z employees in the workplace

 According to Gartner, over the next 10 years, cognitive work — i.e., creativity, critical thinking, digital upskilling — will outweigh the importance of tenure and experience in the workplace.
 What’s more, employees will be looking for passion and purpose in their jobs, with even salaries taking a backseat to the importance of company values.

-When it comes to the future of work, organizations that take an active role in employee development will thrive amid these changes.
+When it comes to the future of work, organizations that take an active role in employee development and build strong staff development programs will thrive amid these changes.
 In LinkedIn’s 2023 Workplace Learning Report, 89% of L&D pros agreed that companies need to be proactive about upskilling and reskilling to succeed.

 Establishing an employee development program will bring four key benefits to your organization.